6 levels of Competitive Mindsets

 Example of Tennis:

 Rafael Nadal is to me the Ultimate Tennis Competitor.
 He has worked harder than anyone else to achieve his dream and he's fully obsessed and dedicated to be the best.
 Despite winning many grand slam he keeps competing because he loves it and he's curious to see if he can become the greatest.
-He knows his strength and weaknesses very well and he never looks for excuses for his shortcoming. he always care fully responsibility.
+He knows his strength and weaknesses very well and he never looks for excuses for his shortcomings. he always take full responsibility.

-As a lower Level, a ultimate competitor would show similar behaviour, constantly looking for challenges, loved being out of his comfort zone against better player and will raise to the challenge.
-He will show great attitude and competitiveness even when losing.
-When he wins, he won't celebrate for too long and focus on his next milestone.
+As a lower Level, a ultimate competitor would show similar behaviour, constantly looking for challenges, loved being out of his comfort zone against better players and will raise to the challenge.
+He does not like to lose but he will show great attitude and competitiveness even when losing.
+When he wins, he won't celebrate for too long and instead he'll focus on his next milestone.
 They're extremely dedicated to their training, even obsessed.
 They train more than others and are self motivated.

 1- Non competitive: plays Competition for other reasons than the competitive side